 In many cases, API’s are, in basic terms, a URL with specific parameters in their string which tell the tool what information we want from it.
 If we take a look at the documentation for the SEMRush API, you’ll see something like this (click the link for full documentation).

 Let’s say we want to look at the PPC keywords targeted at Crazyegg’s homepage in the UK over the last month.
 According to the API documentation, we need a URL string that looks like this (obviously I’ve removed my API key from the URL string – get your own.
 Make sure you take out the line breaks, too).

-Now we’ve got that (I really recommend putting these together in Sublime Text or something similar, just so you can keep an eye on it), we need to pop it into Power Query to get it to make the call.
+Now we’ve got that (I really recommend putting these together in Notepad or something similar, just so you can keep an eye on it), we need to pop it into Power Query to get it to make the call.